-- It’s nice and crunchy
+- Nice and crunchy

-- It’s super fast and easy to make
+- Super fast and easy to make

-So like, pretty much the perfect treat.
+So, like, pretty much the perfect treat.

-I made these at home mainly because my husband has a deep love for rice krispies.
+These Gluten-Free Dark Chocolate Rice Krispies were created mainly because my husband has a deep love for rice krispies.
 I discovered this love of his when one of our friends brought a fresh batch of rice krispies to our home for a Grammy’s party we were hosting, and frick, he went to town on those as soon as she placed them on the counter.
 And, to be honest, so did I. So did I. Just thinking about those makes me salivate.

 They literally took me two seconds to prepare, and then I simply placed the baking dish in the freezer for about twenty minutes for them to harden.
 After that, I was left with pure treat magic.
 Magic, I tell you!